Zettelkasten-Method/zettelkasten.de/content/posts/2025/08/principle-of-atomicity-difference-between-principle-and-implementation/index.md

 **Work your way down from the top of the iceberg to the depths.**

 Let's finish with me giving you the scope of this project.
-To integrate the made points.
+To integrate the points made.
 Without seeing the whole, you might wonder why I put so much work and effort into getting this one part right.

 ## Our Vision for Zettelkasten.de as a Platform: Atomic Notes are just the beginning